-How to deal with the presence of the nematode Aphelenchoides sp in RS
+How to deal with the presence of the nematode "Aphelenchoides sp"

 20.05.2020 | 20:59 (UTC -3)

-Dozens of specimens of the nematode Aphelenchoides sp, causing the Crazy Soy 2 phenomenon, were identified by the Phytus Institute Nematology laboratory in the aerial part of symptomatic plants from soybean crops in Rio Grande do Sul.
+Dozens of specimens of the nematode Aphelenchoides sp., causing the Crazy Soy 2 phenomenon, were identified by the Phytus Institute Nematology laboratory in the aerial part of symptomatic plants from soybean crops in Rio Grande do Sul.

 In the 2015/16 harvest, the Phytus Institute, in Rio Grande do Sul, received several complaints from producers and consultants from some municipalities in the state of Rio Grande do Sul regarding the occurrence of a physiological disorder in soybean plants.
 Clear differences in relation to the maturation cycle, parts in advanced stages of senescence and others expressing strong leaf retention and absence of vegetables.